SMByC/AcATaMa/docs/README.md

 The configuration buttons dialog you can set all buttons for classify the samples, you can set the name, the color and (optionally) the thematic map class.

 - `Without thematic map classes`: You must define the classification name and the color (the color is not mandatory).
-This configuration is for some case of use like as sampling design and others that don't need the thematic raster.
+This configuration is for some case of use like as sampling design and others that don't need the thematic map.

     <img src="img/3c.png" width="60%">